alijatoi/alijatoi/README.md

 I am aspiring AI developer who is passionate about deep learning and it's efficient deployment on mobile and low power embedded devices.

 - 🔭 I’m currently working on Computer Vision and Deep Learning.
-- ⚡ I’m interested in the area of A.I, Cloud Computing, Cyber Secuirty
+- ⚡ I’m interested in the area of Artificial Intelligence, Cloud Computing, Cyber Secuirty
-- 🌱 I’m currently learning how to compress and optimize neural networks for embedded/mobile devices.
+- 🌱 I’m currently in learning phase
 - 👯 I’m always open to meaningful collaborations.
 - 😄 Pronouns: He/His
 - 📫 More details: [Linkedin](https://www.linkedin.com/in/hasandev/)